davestewart/nuxt-areas/docs/folders.md

 ## App content

-> Move lingering application content to a special "app" area
+> Move root-level content to a special "app" area

 Whether you are creating or converting content to areas subfolders, you may have noticed some lingering content in the root: